bglarkin/tallgrass_restoration_legacies/microbial_diagnostics_pre.md

 shouldn’t affect the overall analysis too much.

-Looking back at `process_data.R`, we can compare the fields where we’d lose a sample to the maximum number of samples available. - FLRP1 already had only 9 samples - FLRSP3 already had only 9 samples - FLRSP1 had 10 - LPRP2 had 10 - MHRP2 had 10 - LPRP1 had 10
+Looking back at `process_data.R`, we can compare the fields where we’d lose a sample to the maximum number of samples available. - FLREM1 already had only 9 samples - FLRP1 already had only 9 samples - FLRSP3 already had only 9 samples - FLRSP1 had 10 - LPRP2 had 10 - MHRP2 had
+10 - LPRP1 had 10

 If we cut these samples with fewer than 5000 sequences, we will have to take the number of samples selected from each field down to 8.
 This